Guidelines for making an application

 Research and work proposal

 Those applying for a grant for academic research attach a research plan to their application.
-For all other applications, a working plan is required as an attachment.
+For all other applications, a work plan is required as an attachment.

-The maximum length of the research or work proposal for individual applicants is 4 pages, including bibliography.
-The maximum length of a research or work proposal for work groups or institutions is 8 pages.
+The maximum length of the research or work plan for individual applicants is 4 pages, including bibliography.
+The maximum length of a research or work plan for work groups or institutions is 8 pages.

 In the evaluation of proposals, attention is paid to: